 If you wear daily disposable contacts that must be discarded after each use, you don’t necessarily need contact lens solution.

 However, if you have sensitive eyes, you may want to buy sterile saline solution to rinse your lenses before putting them in your eyes.
 Daily disposable lenses should not be cleaned or disinfected.

 Ask your eye care professional what kind of lens solutions and cleaners are best for your lenses.

 How can you store contact lenses without solution?

 You can’t safely store soft contact lenses without the right contact lens disinfecting solution.

 If you don’t have solution available, you’ll need to buy some or dispose of your contacts and use a fresh pair next time.

 Storing your contacts incorrectly can lead to serious corneal infections and even blindness.
-It's worth a quick run to the drug store to save your eyes!

 Should you change contact solution every day?